-It is important not just to fly from one fundraising scheme to the next.
+It is essential not just to fly from one fundraising scheme to the next.
 Develop a written plan that states how much you need to raise, from what sources, and how you will do it.

-Don't worry, you can revise the plan as you go along.
+Don't worry; you can revise the plan as you go along.
 Not all of your ideas will work out, or you may find new sources along the way.

 Start with your current programs and funding.
-Is that amount of money covered or is there a gap?
+Is that amount of money covered, or is there a gap?
 Do you want to do more but lack the funds?

 This preliminary financial accounting will help you arrive at what your monetary goal should be for your fundraising.

 Estimate How Much Your Fundraising Program Will Cost

 Include costs such as postage, creating your website, running special events, the cost of staff dedicated to fundraising, and the personnel costs of managing the volunteers who will help you raise funds.

 Be realistic when estimating costs, but plan to use cost-efficient methods so that costs don't eat up all your fundraising proceeds.

 There is no firm figure, but the IRS will see your income and expenses when you file your annual 990 tax form and will expect that a good portion of what you spend goes to your programs, not executive salaries or perks.